nordic-institute/X-Road/doc/Protocols/pr-messtransp_x-road_message_transport_protocol.md

 As can be seen from [Figure 1](#Messtransport_protocol_overview), three protocols are involved when exchanging messages between a service client and a service provider.
 These include:
 - X-Road message protocol – used for communication between an information system and a security server within an organization
-  - There are two types of X-Road message protocol, one for SOAP and one for REST
+  - There are two types of X-Road message protocols, one for SOAP and one for REST
   - X-Road message protocol (for SOAP) is a profile of the SOAP protocol (<http://www.w3.org/TR/2000/NOTE-SOAP-20000508/>).
   See [PR-MESS](#Ref_PR-MESS) for details.
   - X-Road message protocol for REST is a protocol for consuming and producing REST services.